YellowMinionPlannet/Notes/Udemy_Jonas_Javascript/Udemy_Jonas_Javascript.md

 ## What's the DOM and DOM Manipulation
 * DOM is short for 'Document Object Model'
 * It is tree structured model of HTML content
-* It is the link point between Javascript and Html file
+* It is the link point between Javascript code and Html file
 * It is created when HTML file is loaded
 * *Document* is the entry point of the DOM, it is at top of the tree structure
 * *HTML Element* is the root element of DOM